IgorMelnykSI/cookiefactory-20-21-team-v/README.md

 Acceptance test
 - Initialisation: I am a customer.
-- Action: I change the basic recipe by adding ingredients and order it.
+- Action: I change the basic recipe by doubling ingredients and order it.
 - Expected result: I successfully ordered.

+#### The name of *feature* Cucumber file: Customer.feature ( ../test/resources/Customer.feature )
+#### The name of scenario: Laura double the ingredient

 ### User Story #17 ( MUST Sizing S ) :heavy_check_mark:
 **As** a customer, **I want** to change the way from picking up at the store to home delivery **in order to** get my order.